DaveSkender/Stock.Indicators/docs/contributing.md

 Type | Format | Description
 ------------ | ------ | -----------
-Major | `x.-.-` | A significant deviation with breaking changes.
+Major | `x.-.-` | A significant deviation with major breaking changes.
 Minor | `-.x.-` | A new feature, usually new non-breaking change, such as adding an indicator.
-Small breaking changes may occur here and are denoted in the [release notes](https://github.com/DaveSkender/Stock.Indicators/releases).
+Minor breaking changes may occur here and are denoted in the [release notes](https://github.com/DaveSkender/Stock.Indicators/releases).
 Patch | `-.-.x` | A small bug fix, chore, or documentation change.
 Increment | `-.-.-+x` | Intermediate commits between releases.

 This only needs to be done on the merge to `main` when the Pull Request is committed, so your feature branch does not need to include this as it will get squashed anyway.

-- Adding `+semver: major` as a commit message will increment the major x.-.- element
+- Adding `+semver: major` as a PR merge commit message will increment the major x.-.- element
-- Adding `+semver: minor` as a commit message will increment the minor -.x.- element
+- Adding `+semver: minor` as a PR merge commit message will increment the minor -.x.- element
-- Adding `+semver: patch` as a commit message will increment the minor -.-.x element.
+- Adding `+semver: patch` as a PR merge commit message will increment the minor -.-.x element.
 Patch element auto-increments, so you'd only need to do this to override the next value.

-A manual Git `tag`, in accordance with the above schema, is introduced when deploying to package managers and is reflected in the [Releases](https://github.com/DaveSkender/Stock.Indicators/releases).
+A manual Git `tag`, in accordance with the above schema, is introduced when deploying to the public NuGet package manager and is reflected in the [Releases](https://github.com/DaveSkender/Stock.Indicators/releases).

 ## License